“Travel and change of

 St Philomena Cathedral

-This beautiful Cathedral was built in 1956 and is one of the largest churches in the country.
-It has been built in the Gothic style with beautiful stain glass windows and lofty towers.The cathedral’s crypt houses a statue, acquired from France, of Saint Philomena, a 3rd century saint from Greece.
+built in the Gothic style with beautiful stain glass windows and lofty towers.The cathedral’s crypt houses a statue, acquired from France, of Saint

 Our driver who was quite passive during the course of the afternoon suddenly became verbose and led us towards the state run silk emporium directly in front of the Church.
 He somehow caught the lady’s need for doing something different and managed to get us in to the shop.
 Soon we were in the vise like grip of the attendants there who brought the shop down for us to see and buy.
 Eventually we got out, but not before purchasing some merchandise.